India's 10 COVID-19 hotspots: an overview

 Two coronavirus positive deaths have taken in Bhilwara but officials maintain that they died due to co-morbid conditions.
 A doctor of a private hospital was the first positive case in Bhilwara.
 Most of the cases that have come up so far either are of hospital staff or the patient who had gone for treatment at hospitals.

-UTTAR PRADESH Noida: Gautam Buddh Nagar adjoining Delhi in western Uttar Pradesh has so far recorded 38 COVID-19 cases, the highest for any district in the country's most populous state.
-About two dozen of these cases are linked directly or indirectly to a private firm in Noida which has now been booked for endangering people's lives and sealed.
+UTTAR PRADESH Noida: Gautam Buddh Nagar adjoining Delhi in western Uttar Pradesh has so far recorded 48 COVID-19 cases, the highest for any district in the country's most populous state.
+More than 30 of these cases are linked directly or indirectly to a private firm in Noida which has now been booked for endangering people's lives and sealed.

 Meerut: The western Uttar Pradesh district is the second hotspot in the state, where the number of cases has crossed the 100 mark, with 19 people testing positive for the disease.
 On Wednesday, a 72-year-old man died, the first death in the district and the second in the state.
 Of the 17 samples tested on Monday, six were declared positive, officials said.
 Of the six, four are family members of a man who recently returned from Maharashtra.
 The first COVID-19 case was reported from here last Friday.
 MAHARASHTRA Mumbai: After several cases of random people testing positive for COVID-19 emerged on Monday in Mumbai, the state health department declared Koliwada area of Worli and the Goregaon suburb as two hotspots.